caroleolivier/caroleolivier.github.io/_posts/2018-01-20-constructor-functions-and-function-context-in-javascript.md

 There are many things I haven't mentioned here like the context of a function inside a class, or the context of an arrow function.
 I never had any problems with these.
 The context of a function call on an object is (usually) the object itself because of the way we (normally) call the function, i.e. `person.something()`.
 And the context of an arrow function is the one of the containing code (apparently it is called lexical context).

 Hopefully, from now on, I shall not be surprised by what the context of a function is.
+Although, luckily, with ES6 and the addition of classes, it is less likely to be a problem.